- Public Works

 East La Vista Sewer and Pavement Rehabilitation Project

-If you are unable to attend, the meeting will be recorded and available to watch here.
+If you are unable to attend, the meeting will be recorded and available on this webpage following the meeting.

 Here’s what to expect:

 - Overview of the project and its benefits

 - Estimated phasing and timeline for construction

 - Opportunity to ask questions and express any concerns

 It is important to us to hear your feedback and keep you informed of this project in your neighborhood.
 Once your comments and concerns are known, the project’s design can advance to address any raised concerns.

 Questions?
 Please contact HGM Associates at 402-346-7559